Designing a Sacred Home Birth Arrival

 Pushing Stage:

-• 30 min to 2 hours (first births often longer, subsequent births usually shorter).
+• 30 min to 2 hours (first births often longer)

 • Surges are often shorter, spaced a bit more, but with intense downward pressure.